 Americans progressed gradually toward a distinctive American mass entertainment, attending any one of the six major circuses or any of the popular minstrel shows during the 19th century, and began to demand more variety for their money.

 Eventually, popular entertainments began traveling together, but, while this was a combination of many of the art forms which would influence Vaudeville, they were still compartmentalized, like showing an audience individual colors one after another rather than a painting.
-It was not until the first decade of 20th century that popular variety theater reached its peak.
+It was not until the first decade of the 20th century that popular variety theater reached its peak.

 The first recorded instance of the term “vaudeville” being used to describe a distinctly American art form was in the title of a vaudeville company founded in 1871 and based in Louisville, Kentucky, Sargent’s Great Vaudeville Company.
 The term was most likely chosen because of its vaguely exotic sound, a word which sounded at once mysterious and alluring due to the fact that no one was entirely sure what it meant.